-To achieve compliance, by utilizing non-traditional methods by working in collaboration with the County Sheriff's Problem Oriented Policing team (POP).
+Non-traditional methods are used to reach compliance by working in collaboration with the County Sheriff's office Problem Oriented Policing team (POP).
+The POP team works with the Code Compliance Unit to address issues that affect the quality of life of citizens of unincorporated Napa County.

 The Problem Oriented Policing Unit is a program managed by the Sheriff's Office.
-Code Compliance Officers will work with Sheriff's Deputies on properties that are affected by, or are the location for, criminal activities or blight.
-This is a proactive effort with both the Code Compliance Division and Sheriff's Office initiating cases.
+Code Compliance staff will work with Sheriff's Deputies on properties that are affected by, or are the location for, criminal activities or blight.
+This is a proactive effort with both the Code Compliance Unit and Sheriff's Office initiating cases.